 We look forward to working with you to bring broadband services to all Americans and to helping local governments respond to future disasters.
-Please join Senators Lautenberg, McCain, Graham, Kerry, and Feingold by cosponsoring S. 1294.
+You can help us accomplish this goal by favorably reporting S. 1294.

 Thank you for your consideration.